footy42/deviceLookup/README.md

 # deviceLookup
-script to identify attached serial devices
+script to identify attached serial devices.

+Don't forget to make the script executable on your system.